Human Mart is now open for a limited time

 Be an Ethical Consumer

-Review the modern slavery statements of the many large Australian companies who are required to report under the UK Modern Slavery Act.
-This includes banks, retailers and airlines.
-You can view many of these statements on the Business and Human Rights Resource Centre’s Modern Slavery Registry.
-Australian modern slavery statements are due to be published in 2020.
+Review the modern slavery statements of the many large Australian companies who are required to report on what they are doing to address modern slavery in their business operations and supply chains under the Modern Slavery Act (Cth).
+You can view many of these statements on the Modern Slavery Registry.

 You can also download one of the many useful apps that help you make informed purchasing decisions.